Tour de l'éboulement des Diablerets

 2:05 hDescription

-The journey up to Derborence is an adventure in itself.
-The only access is via a narrow, twisting road along the gorges of the river La Lizerne.
+The journey to Derborence alone is already an adventure.
+The only access is via a narrow, winding road along the gorges of the Lizerne.

-- Impressive landscape created by the rockslides, framed by dramatic mountains
+- Impressive landscape created by rockslides at the Diablerets massif.

 Turn-by-turn directions

-If walking with children, allow plenty of extra time to do the activities in the booklets!
+If you are hiking with children, plan additional time for the activities in the guides.

 Start